tschaffter/docker-dnsmasq/README.md

 [Dnsmasq] is a lightweight, easy to configure DNS forwarder, designed to provide DNS (and optionally DHCP and TFTP) services to a small-scale network.
-It can also serve the names of local machines which are not in the global DNS.If you own an Asus router, there is a chance that [your Asus router is using Dnsmasq].
+It can also serve the names of local machines which are not in the global DNS.If you own an Asus router, it is possible that [your Asus router is using Dnsmasq].

 ## Motivation